yu-i-i/overleaf-cep/README.md

       An admin must manually create the user account using the OIDC user’s email address, with either a strong random password or, preferably, without the `hashedPassword` field at all.
 The OIDC user will be able to log in only after that.
 Default: `false`.

+- `OVERLEAF_OIDC_ALLOWED_EMAIL_DOMAINS`
+    * If set to a comma-separated list of email address domains, an OIDC user will be created if its email address domain matches one of the list.
+This does not override `OVERLEAF_OIDC_DISABLE_JIT_ACCOUNT_CREATION` when it is set to `false`.

 - `OVERLEAF_OIDC_UPDATE_USER_DETAILS_ON_LOGIN`
     * If set to `true`, updates the user `first_name` and `last_name` field on login, and disables the user details form on `/user/settings` page.